 Dental Fillings Yardley, PA

-Dental fillings are one of the most common general dentistry procedures performed in any dentist’s office, including ours.
-Fillings serve the important purpose of restoring tooth structure that is damaged or lost due to decay.
-Dr. Kalochie places metal-free white fillings that are made of composite resin, porcelain ceramic, or zirconia.
+Dental fillings are one of the most common general dentistry procedures a dentist performs in any office, including ours.
+Fillings serve the important purpose of restoring tooth structure damaged or lost due to decay.
+Dr. Kalochie places metal-free white fillings made of composite resin, porcelain ceramic, or zirconia.

 She also places inlays or onlays when treating tooth decay or cavities in larger teeth with multiple cusps.
-A dental filling will promote long-term dental health and help you avoid further infection or damage that could result in tooth loss.
+A dental filling promotes long-term dental health and helps you avoid further infection or damage that could result in tooth loss.

 Dental Fillings: what is the process?